Tominous/owrpc/README.md

 3. Run `pip install pypresence` if you don't already have it installed.
 4. Make sure Discord is running, then run `python owrpc.py`.
 You should be greeted by the program!
 5. That's it, you're done! 🎉 Now, run `!help` to see what commands are available.
 Or just, you know, look below.
+6. *EXTRA STEP FOR WINDOWS USERS!* When testing this program on Windows, I noticed that the Windows Terminal doesn't, by default, display ANSI colours, instead it will just show the escape code (which makes the console display really ugly)!
+To get around this, create a file called `.nocol` in the same directory as `owrpc.py` - this will disable the colours.
+You could also use an alternate terminal - I know that [Terminus](https://eugeny.github.io/terminus/) works fine, as may others.
+Conversely, other platforms that struggle to display ANSI colours can disable them using the `.nocol` file.

 ## Commands
 * !dev - Toggle development mode on or off.